lszel/SQL-Neural-Network/README.md

 You can check some enviroment settings with the sql script

 ## Import data and create tables
+This sql file loads the original mnist files into a table and split them to separate rows for faster use.

 ## Extra functions
 ![Show_image_function](https://github.com/lszel/SQL-Neural-Network/blob/main/img/show_image.jpg)